Legal briefing | |

 2 February 2025

-Prohibited AI Systems will be banned and the AI literacy obligation applies
+Prohibited AI Systems' ban and the AI literacy obligation began to apply

 Prohibited AI systems are banned completely.
-In-scope organisations should ensure before 2 February 2025 that no prohibited AI systems are being used, whether as a product offering or within the business.
+In-scope organisations must ensure that no prohibited AI systems are being used, whether as a product offering or within the business.
 The vast majority of organisations will have had no engagement with these banned activities, although perhaps a watch out for some may be the ban on emotion recognition in the workplace and in education.
+The EU Commission has published Guidelines on prohibited AI practices.

 Which systems are banned?